 I was briefly paralyzed by this sudden interruption of my Leaving-the-Store Routine.
 In the split second that all of this all happened I imagined myself standing there frozen in place like the old Adams Family character Itt, abruptly transported from the distant past to this eerie new-age mega-store.
 Lost and confused.
 Too stunned to move.

 The store is busy, I thought, surely nobody will notice me.
 How do I recover from this?
 Do I care?
 My cover is blown here.
 My leather gloves and big sunglasses are in this one damning moment rendered impotent and are exposed as the mere diversionary tactics they are.
-Suddenly, I’m not the hip and moneyed older woman—(certainly not a cougar, much too snobbish for that kind of vulgarity–but still deeply cool when seen in quick glimpses at 7-11 and Walmart, my most visited retail locations).
+Suddenly, I’m not the hip and moneyed older woman I’ve tried to emulate for several years (certainly not a cougar, much too snobbish for that kind of vulgarity–but still deeply cool when seen in quick glimpses at 7-11 and Walmart, my most visited retail locations).

 I shot a quick glace around was relieved that I’d pulled off my usual smooth transition back to uber-cool when I spotted an audience.
 She was tall and lean and her $30.00 sunglasses perched strategically on her obedient hair and when she saw me see her she laughed.
 We both laughed.
 I said, “Stupid hair,” and we both laughed again.
 Humans.
 They’re okay sometimes.